 - Or the what of rational thought.

-- I mean to the discerning reading of course.
+- I mean to a discerning reading of course.
 Feminists would vomit into their eyeballs reading both authors.

 - ‘“I don’t like him.”—Why?—“I am not equal to him.”—Has any human being ever answered that way?’